 Note that in some cases a judge will not void a transfer if the transferee, or person that received the property or assets, acted in good faith and with no knowledge of any fraudulent activity.

-But a transferee will not benefit from this good faith defense if he/she:
+Though a transferee will not benefit from this good faith defense if they:

 -